MtnBiker/historical-streets-la/ImplementationNotes.md

 Saving `extent` as json. extent_array started causing errors and json is probably going to be easier to work with in the long run. var geojson = layer.toGeoJSON(); … JSON.stringify(geojson.geometry).

+extent.json is GeoJSON LineString.
+I could make a Feature and store other information, but for now just keeping it separately in the dB seems fine.
+Just have to deal with how JavaScript (Leaflet specifically) handles GeoJSON (I'm not using any PostGIS aspects. )